Maxims of equity

 Maxims of equity are legal maxims that serve as a set of general principles or rules which are said to govern the way in which equity operates.
 They tend to illustrate the qualities of equity, in contrast to the common law, as a more flexible, responsive approach to the needs of the individual, inclined to take into account the parties' conduct and worthiness.
 They were developed by the English Court of Chancery and other courts that administer equity jurisdiction, including the law of trusts.
-Although the most fundamental and time honored of the maxims, listed on this page, are often referred to on their own as the 'maxims of equity' or 'the equitable maxims',The first equitable maxim is 'equity delights in equality' or equity is equality Like other kinds of legal maxims or principles, they were originally, and sometimes still are, expressed in Latin.
+Although the most fundamental and time honored of the maxims, listed on this page, are often referred to on their own as the 'maxims of equity' or 'the equitable maxims', it cannot be said that there is a definitive list of them.
+Like other kinds of legal maxims or principles, they were originally, and sometimes still are, expressed in Latin.